mo0z/carlywm/README.md

 Configuration
 -------------

-There's a very basic file where you can configure things like whether there are gaps or not, or the increment in which windows resize, **config.h**.
+There's a very basic file, **config.h**, where you can configure things like whether there are gaps or not, or the increment in which windows resize.

 Screenshots
 -----------